 CDA holds a growing collection of information for more than 1,250 2D and 3D UKCS surveys.
 Files can be downloaded over the Internet or taken on a range of modern media by users affiliated with participating member companies.
-The public (‘Third Parties’) may licence released post-stack seismic data on media (as provided for under the joint DECC/Oil & Gas UK Seismic Data Release Guidelines).
+The public (‘Third Parties’) may licence released post-stack seismic data on media (as provided for under the joint OGA/Oil & Gas UK Seismic Data Release Guidelines).

 Seismic Data Types Available